Classical and Quantum Mechanics via Lie algebras: Classical rigid body dynamics

 \section{Classical rigid body dynamics}

-Many books on classical mechanics, see for example \sca{Marion and Thornton} \cite{thornton}, \sca{Arnold} \cite{arnold} or \sca{Goldstein} \cite{goldstein}, present the standard approach to the dynamics of a spinning rigid body, resulting in the {\bfi{Euler equations}} for the spinning top.
-We take an alternative route.
+Many books on classical mechanics, see for example \sca{Marion and Thornton} \cite{thornton}, \sca{Arnold} \cite{arnold} or \sca{Goldstein} \cite{goldstein}, present the standard approach to the dynamics of a spinning rigid body, resulting in the {\bfi{Euler equations}}.
+We take an alternative route, exploiting the Lie algebra structure corresponding to the rotation group.
 We write down the Lie product that determines the mechanics.
 We then derive the Euler equations and reproduce the same equations of motion.
 Thus we are giving an equivalent description.

 The motivation for the form of the Lie product is determined by symmetry considerations.
 We have seen that the algebra of infinitesimal rotations -- which must be involved in the differential equations describing the state of the spinning object -- is $so(3)$, the Lie algebra of real, antisymmetric $3\times 3$-matrices.
-In Section \ref{lie--poiss}, we have seen that we can obtain a Lie--Poisson algebra out of any Lie algebra and in Example \ref{ex.so3.pois} we have constructed the Lie--Poisson algebra of $so(3)$.
-Since the dynamical observables of a physical system form a Poisson algebra, we consider the Lie--Poisson algebra of arbitrarily often differentiable functions on $\Rz^3$, with coordinates $J_1$, $J_2$ and $J_3$, equipped with the Lie product given in Section \ref{s.obs.rot}
+In Section \ref{lie--poiss}, we shall see that we can obtain a Lie--Poisson algebra out of any Lie algebra; in particular, we construct the Lie--Poisson algebra of $so(3)$ in Example \ref{ex.so3.pois}.\at{Check and adapt} Since the dynamical observables of a physical system form a Poisson algebra, we consider the Lie--Poisson algebra of arbitrarily often differentiable functions on $\Rz^3$, with coordinates $J_1$, $J_2$ and $J_3$, equipped with the Lie product given in Section \ref{s.obs.rot}